smjcc/PLL/README.md

 I chose [GPT][4] because it supports numerous partitions, as well as partition names and [UUID][5]s.

 PLL loads and boots a kernel directly from a partition.
-The partitioun contain only the kernel, no filesystem. (though the kernel can of course contain an [initmpfs][6]).
+The partition contains only the kernel, no filesystem. (although the kernel can of course contain an [initmpfs][6]).

 PLL supports a [kernel command line][7] in the [boot sector][8], and